NIVANorge/Ferrybox-code-challenge/README.md

   - FA/ferrybox/INLET/TEMPERATURE
   - FA/ferrybox/CTD/TEMPERATURE
 * Write tests covering the checks your code solution performs
-* Create a runnable Dockerfile for your code solution
+* Optional, create a runnable Dockerfile for your code solution

 Preferably write the code in python, but if you decide to use a different language prepare a short explaination of your choice.